erbbysam/ming-icanimate/README.md

 I have also hosted it myself at http://www.icanimate.com/watch/github/example.html

 ### How to use
-Create an animation or means of creating an animation with the script format below and embed it or load it with ming.php using the following html:
+Create an animation or means of creating an animation with the script format below and embed it with ming.php using the following html:
 ```html
 <object codebase="http://download.macromedia.com/pub/shockwave/cabs/flash/swflash.cab#version=6,0,0,0" width="550" height="400" id="home" align="">
 	<param name="movie" value='ming.php'>